Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Recap of Local and Commutant Algebras

-where $\mH^{(\mA)}_\lambda$ and $\mH^{(\mC)}_\lambda$ respectively denote $D_\lambda$ and $d_\lambda$ dimensional irreps of $\mA$ and $\mC$.
-Eq.~(\ref{eq:Hilbertdecomp}) can be simply viewed as the basis in which all the operators in $\mA$ or $\mC$ are simultaneously (maximally) block-diagonal.
-Hence any operator $\hh_\mA$ in $\mA$ has a matrix representation $\bigoplus_{\lambda} (M^\lambda(\hh_\mA) \otimes \mathds{1})$ in this basis, and similarly any operator $\hh_\mC$ in $\mC$ has a matrix representation $\bigoplus_{\lambda} (\mathds{1} \otimes N^\lambda(\hh_\mC))$, where $M^\lambda(\hh_\mA)$ and $N^\lambda(\hh_\mC)$ are $D_\lambda$-dimensional and $d_\lambda$-dimensional matrices respectively, and arbitrary such matrices are realized in the corresponding algebras (due to the irreducibility conditions).
+where $D_\lambda$ and $d_\lambda$ are the dimensions of the irreps of $\mA$ and $\mC$, $M^\lambda_{D_\lambda}(\hh_\mA)$ and $N^\lambda_{d_\lambda}(\hh_\mC)$ are $D_\lambda$-dimensional and $d_\lambda$-dimensional matrices respectively, and arbitrary such matrices are realized in the corresponding algebras.
+Equation~(\ref{eq:Hilbertdecomp}) can be simply viewed as the matrix forms of the operators in the basis in which all the operators in $\mA$ or $\mC$ are simultaneously (maximally) block-diagonal.
 Since the Hamiltonians we are interested in are part of $\mA$, this decomposition can be used to precisely define dynamically disconnected ``Krylov" subspaces for all Hamiltonians in the family~\cite{moudgalya2021hilbert}.
 Hence Eq.~(\ref{eq:Hilbertdecomp}) implies the existence of $d_\lambda$ number of identical $D_\lambda$-dimensional Krylov subspaces for each $\lambda$.
 In systems with only conventional symmetries such as $U(1)$ or $SU(2)$, these correspond to regular quantum number sectors~\cite{moudgalya2022from}, whereas in fragmented systems they are the exponentially many Krylov subspaces~\cite{moudgalya2021hilbert}.
+For example, in the case of the $SU(2)$ algebras of Eq.~(\ref{eq:SU2AC}), we have $0 \leq \lambda \leq L/2$ where $\lambda(\lambda + 1)$ is the eigenvalue of $S^2 \defn \sum_\alpha{(S^\alpha_{\tot})^2}$, and $(D_\lambda, d_\lambda) = (\binom{L}{L/2 + \lambda} - \binom{L}{L/2+\lambda+1}, 2\lambda + 1)$ for even $L$, which denote the sizes of the quantum number sectors and their degeneracies respectively.
+Note that $\{D_\lambda\}$ and $\{d_\lambda\}$ are the dimensions of the irreducible representations of the permutation group $S_L$ (and hence that of $\mA_{SU(2)}$) and the group $SU(2)$ (and hence that of $\mC_{SU(2)}$) respectively.